giacomo-ciro/231212_daily-spin-bot/README.md

 # DailySpinBot
-This repository hosts the source code for a program to automate SNAI.com "Daily Spin" game.
+This repository hosts the source code for a program to automate [SNAI Daily Spin](https://www.snai.it/giochi/Daily-spin).
 Simply download "DailySpinBot.exe" from [here](https://drive.google.com/drive/folders/1de7MVKo1JqI04xnw6GozPlaj1yUMsKyk?usp=sharing) and open it on your windows pc.
 ## Description
 Once initiated, every day at 00:01 it will automatically login to yuor SNAI.com account, play the "Daily Spin" game and save a screenshot with the results and timestamp in the chosen folder.